APPLY TO DUKEENGAGE SOUTH AFRICA – CAPE TOWN

 Overview

-Our program will begin during the Spring 2023 semester with informational and learning sessions to better understand South Africa’s history of colonial settlement, apartheid, political struggle, and liberation.
+Our program will begin during the Fall 2024 and Spring 2025 semester with informational and learning sessions to better understand South Africa’s history of colonial settlement, apartheid, political struggle, and liberation.

-Students will dedicate the duration of the program to working at the listed community partner organizations.
-These seek to advocate for and improve the lives of foreign-born Capetonians with immigrant and refugee status.
-Focusing on creating a more just South Africa for immigrants, community partners work to help integrate refugee and immigrant families into South Africa’s social, economic, and political system.
+Students will dedicate the duration of the program to working at the community partner organizations listed below.
+These organizations seek to advocate for and improve the lives of displaced native South Africans, given the legacy of apartheid, as well as foreign-born Capetonians with immigrant and refugee status.
+Advocacy efforts include but are not limited to: housing and workers’rights, policy research and publication, advocacy for LGBTQIA+ identified persons who are unhoused and undocumented, asylum cases, etc. Focusing on creating a more just South Africa for marginalized, migrant, and immigrant people, community partners work to help rehouse, resettle, and integrate squatter, refugee, and immigrant families into the society.
 In the course of their placements, students will have the opportunity to meet with South Africans who were antiapartheid activists, union organizers, and legal advocates who fought the rigid system of apartheid.
-Confirmed guests will include: legal scholars who work with migrant and refugee communities and activists who advocate against institutionalized xenophobia.
+Confirmed guests will include: legal scholars who work with migrant and refugee communities and activists who advocate for displaced and unhoused squatters, foreign nationals, and asylees.

 Community Partnerships

-The DukeEngage Cape Town community partners work towards “the cultural, social and economic integration of migrants, refugees and South Africans into local society.
+Community partners will include organizations such as the Human Sciences Research Council (HSRC), Ndifuna Ukwazi (NU), the Refugee Rights Unit (University of Cape Town), Triangle Project, and the International Labour Research and Information Group (ILRIG).
+These organizations work towards “the cultural, social and economic integration of migrants, refugees and South Africans into local society.
 Perceiving migration as an opportunity,” they are committed to alleviating poverty and promoting development in the Western Cape while fostering integration between migrants, refugees and South Africans.
+Organizations offer “professional services to ensure the full realisation of constitutional and human rights to all South Africans” including those in the LGBTQIA+ community.

-Students interning with our partners will support job placement, tutoring and curriculum development, advocacy campaigns, access to urban housing and land, and a host of other services provided to asylum seekers, refugees, and migrants.
+Students interning with our partners will support asylum cases, advocacy campaigns, access to urban housing and land, and a host of other services provided to displaced nationals, asylum seekers, refugees, migrants, women, the poor, and members of the LGBTQIA+ community.

 Program Requirements

-Personal Qualities: Students should be interested in the lives of others, in teaching/tutoring, skills development, and have general curiosity about geopolitics.
-They need to be open to new experiences and to accommodating and building a sense of community with other DukeEngage Cape Town participants.
+Personal Qualities: Students should be interested in the lives of others and have general curiosity about geopolitics.
+Being open to new experiences and being accommodating of others are important and contribute to building a sense of community with other DukeEngage South Africa participants inclusive of the Site Coordinator and Program Director.
+Other critical qualities include radical empathy and maturity.

 Logistics

-Most placements are within walking distance of student accommodations.
-Whenever feasible, accounting for questions of safety and proximity, students will use the MyCiTi Bus system.
+Most placements are within walking distance or accessible via secure public transport.
+Whenever feasible, accounting for questions of safety and proximity, students will use the MyCiTi Bus system, the University of Cape Town student bus (Jammie), and Ubers if and when necessary.

 Local safety, security, and cultural norms: We encourage students who have questions or concerns about health or safety in international programs to check Duke’s International SOS (ISOS) portal for relevant information.
 If you have special needs related to health, culture, disability, or religious practices, please contact the program director(s) or the DukeEngage office to discuss whether your needs can be accommodated in this program.